RPT: Toward Transferable Model on Heterogeneous Researcher Data via Pre-Training: Proposed method

 \textbf{Substitutability of Local Community Encoder.} It is worth mentioning that our method places no constraints on the choices of the local community's sampling strategy and GNN encoder.
-Our framework is flexible with other neighborhood sampling methods, such as random work with restart\cite{tong2006fast} and forest fire\cite{leskovec2006sampling}.
+Our framework is flexible with other neighborhood sampling methods, such as random walk with restart\cite{tong2006fast}, hierarchical tree schema\cite{qiao2020tree}.
 Also, traditional GNN such as GCN\cite{kipf2016semi}, GraphSAGE\cite{hamilton2017inductive}, and other GNN models that can encode graph-level representations are available for local community graph encoding, such as graph isomorphism network\cite{xu2018powerful}, DiffPol\cite{ying2018hierarchical} can work in our framework.
 The design of our framework mainly consider the heterogeneity of researcher community graph and the efficiency as the pre-training dataset is very large, the comparison of different sampling strategies and encoders is not the focus of this paper.